Panquesito7/submodules-alternative/README.md

 - Lightweight and documented codebase in [Lua](https://www.lua.org/) v5.3.3.
 - Git Submodules can sometimes be messy or confusing, which this tool aims to solve.
 <!-- - Easily specify which files are ignored at the moment of updating the repositories.
 This is very useful if you want to modify a repository/submodule. -->
-- Lets you choose the desired branch of the repository, unlike Git Submodules that automatically chooses the default branch.
+- Lets you choose the desired branch of the repository, unlike Git Submodules which automatically chooses the default branch.

 ## Usage